 Hairballs are common—but frequent retching or vomiting isn’t “just normal.”
-This guide covers why hairballs happen, simple prevention steps (grooming, diet, hydration, enrichment), and the red flags that mean it’s time to see a vet.
+This guide explains why hairballs happen, practical prevention (grooming, nutrition, hydration, enrichment), and the red flags that mean it’s time to see a vet.

 1. What Are Hairballs—and What’s Normal?

-Hairballs (trichobezoars) form when ingested fur clumps in the stomach and is expelled by retching.
-An occasional hairball can be normal—especially during seasonal sheds—but frequent episodes are not.
+Hairballs (trichobezoars) form when loose fur swallowed during grooming clumps in the stomach and is expelled by retching.
+An occasional hairball can be normal—especially during seasonal sheds—but frequent episodes are not and may signal underlying issues.

-- Occasional: a few times per year in short-haired cats; more for long-haired cats during shedding seasons.
+- Occasional: a few times per year in short-haired cats; somewhat more for long-haired cats during sheds.

-- Not normal: weekly (or more) hairballs, poor appetite, weight loss, or lethargy.
+- Not normal: weekly (or more) hairballs, poor appetite, weight loss, lethargy, coughing fits, or repeated vomiting of food/bile.

 2. Why Cats Get Hairballs

-- Self-grooming: tongues pick up loose fur, which is swallowed.
+- Self-grooming: barbed tongues capture loose fur that gets swallowed.

-- Heavy shedding: seasonal coat changes, dry air, poor coat care.
+- Heavy shedding: seasonal coat changes, dry indoor air, skipped coat care.

-- Coat length: long-haired breeds accumulate more fur.
+- Coat length & density: long/undercoat-heavy cats accumulate more fur.

-- Overgrooming: stress, anxiety, allergies, or skin irritation.
+- Overgrooming: stress, anxiety, itching/allergies, pain, or boredom.

-- Low moisture diets: dry food only may reduce GI motility in some cats.
+- Low moisture diets: exclusively dry food can reduce GI motility in some cats.

-Need coat-care basics first?
-Grooming for Long-Haired Cats.
+Need coat-care basics?
+See our guide: Grooming for Long-Haired Cats.

 3. Prevention Strategies That Work

-- Brush often: short hair 2–3×/week; long hair daily (use a slicker + de-shedding tool).
+- Brush often: short hair 2–3×/week; long hair daily using a slicker for surface loose hair, then a de-shedding tool for undercoat.

-- Wipe with a damp grooming mitt to catch fine hairs after brushing.
+- Finish: wipe with a barely damp grooming mitt or microfiber cloth to catch fine hairs and dander.

-- Consider a hairball-control diet or adding moisture with canned food.
+- Choose a hairball-control diet or add moisture with canned food; target gradual transitions over 7–10 days.

-Learn label basics here: How to Read Cat Food Labels.
+Label basics and ingredient lists: How to Read Cat Food Labels.

-- Feed more wet food or add water/broth (no onion/garlic) to meals.
+- Feed more wet food or add water/broth (no onion/garlic) to meals; aim for a soft but formed stool.

-- Use a vet-recommended hairball gel/lubricant as directed.
+- Use a vet-recommended hairball gel/lubricant per label; don’t exceed doses without advice.

-- Provide vertical space, hiding spots, and predictable routines.
+- Environment: add vertical shelves, hiding spots, and predictable feeding/cleaning routines.

 For stress-related grooming, see: Cat Anxiety: Signs & Solutions.